ezramuskat/Ingredient-Substitution-Capstone/README.md

 # Ingredient Substitution
 BS"D

-Here there will be a brief overview of the project, including its purpose and how it is meant to be used on a high level.
+__*Here there will be a brief overview of the project, including its purpose and how it is meant to be used on a high level.*__

 ## Getting Started for Users
-This will reference the website ezra made
+To use our project, you can go to the website [here](https://ingredient-substitution-capstone.onrender.com).
+The website allows you to input a recipe and dietary restrictions, and it will return a new recipe with substitutions for the ingredients that are not allowed.

 ## Getting Started for Developers
 This will explain how to use the various modules we created.
 It will explain how to use the following: